aws/amazon-ecs-cli/README.md

 * `task_execution_role` should be the ARN of an IAM role. **NOTE**: This field is required to enable ECS Tasks to be configured with Cloudwatch Logs, or to pull images from ECR for your tasks.

 * `task_size` Contains two fields, CPU and Memory.
 These fields are required for launching tasks with Fargate launch type.
 See [the documentation on ECS Task Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) for more information.

+* `placement_constraints` allows you to specify a list of constraints on task placement within the task definition.
+Not supported with the `FARGATE` launch type.

 * `pid_mode` allows you to control the process namespace in which your containers run.
 Valid values are `task` or `host`.
 See the [ECS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_definition_pidmode) for more information.